-It’s predicted that, by the end of 2020, more than three quarters of businesses will have adopted cloud services.
+HR Stats predict that, by the end of 2020, more than three-quarters of businesses will have adopted remote working through cloud services.
 These services are becoming increasingly popular with small and medium businesses, and it isn’t hard to see why.
 Incorporating the cloud into your business allows for a more streamlined and secure experience, connecting your employees in a way which allows them to stay in the loop no matter where they are.

 To put it simply, cloud computing is where data is stored, managed and processed on a network of servers hosted remotely on the world wide web.
 The cloud provides high security and enormous capacity, alongside a host of managed services and the potential for considerable savings.